mavryk-network/LIGO/src/stages/2-ast_unified/list_passes.md

 ForAny { pattern ; _ } ; pattern must be a variable (temporary until we get smart )

+## pass 'no shadowing'

+no shadowing for jsligo

 ## pass 'discriminated union'

 - remove : T_Disc [("a", Some b); ("c", Some d); ("e", None)]